BroodLK/aa_bb/README.md

     - Configure if you consider all nullsec, minus what you ignore/whitelist/member, as hostile.
     - Configure if all player structures are hostile, minus what you ignore/whitelist/member.
     - Configure if all npc stations are hostile, minus what you ignore/whitelist/member.
-    - Configure Excluded systems and stations, these will be ignored and can be considered the same as "member", "ignored" or "whitelisted"
+    - Configure Excluded systems and stations, these will be ignored and can be considered the same as "member" "ignored" or "whitelisted"

+Once you are satisfied with the configuration, you may explore the other configurations available, such as ticket tool configuration, recurring stats, and daily and optional messages.

+Okay, but now you want it to actually do the things, go to `Periodic Tasks` and **Enable** `BB run regular updates` That's it.
+Just let the timer click over and it will create any missing tasks and start the process.

 # Features

 > [!WARNING]
-> Reddit Support\
+> **_Reddit Support_**:\
 > Reddit functionality requires paid API access.
 Because of this requirement, Reddit posting and monitoring features have not been tested.\
 > As such, a list of what it does do will not be included in this readme for now.